-- 1. The real business cycle model predicts that demand shocks cannot be a source of macroeconomic fluctuations. - 2.
-Prices are sticky because firms have full information. - 3.
-In the data, a positive government spending shock does not increase output. - 4.
+- 1. The real business cycle model predicts that demand shocks can be a source of macroeconomic fluctuations. - 2.
+Prices are flexible because firms have sticky information. - 3.
+In the data, a fiscal consolidation increases output. - 4.
 The bandpass filter has better properties than the Hodrick-Prescott filter. - 5.
-In monetary economics, recursive ordering in VARs typically posits that monetary policy shocks can move asset prices but not GDP on impact. - 6.
-The labor demand curve in the basic real business cycle model may be upward sloping if the economy has sunspot equilibria. - 7.
-Inflation expectations in the New Keynesian Phillips curve capture future dynamics of marginal costs. - 8.
-Relative to previous recessions, the COVID-19 recession was atypical because consumption fell roughly as much as investment did. - 9.
-Real rigidity is necessary for fiscal multipliers to be less than one. - 10.
+In monetary economics, recursive ordering in VARs typically posits that monetary policy shocks can move asset prices but not inflation on impact. - 6.
+The labor demand curve in the basic real business cycle model may be downward sloping if the economy has sunspot equilibria. - 7.
+Inflation expectations in the New Keynesian Phillips curve capture past dynamics of marginal costs. - 8.
+Relative to previous recessions, the COVID-19 recession was typical because consumption fell roughly as much as investment did. - 9.
+Nominal rigidity is necessary for fiscal multipliers to be less than one. - 10.
 Sharp identification of structural parameters is usual for DSGE models. - 11.
-Price level targeting (PLT) is better than inflation targeting (IT) because PLT is a form of commitment and IT is a form of discretion. - 12.
+Price level targeting (PLT) is better than inflation targeting (IT) because PLT is a form of credible discretion and IT is a form of non-credible discretion. - 12.
 Dynamic inconsistency in policy means that policy actions have to be supported by policy promises. - 13.
 In the data, inflation reacts quickly ("jumps") to a monetary policy shock.
 In the basic New Keynesian model, inflation responds slowly to a monetary policy shock. - 14.
-The Taylor principle ensures a unique rational expectations equilibrium in the basic New Keynesian model if steady-state inflation is zero. - 15.
-Raising inflation target from 2% to 4% is a good idea.
+The Taylor principle ensures a unique rational expectations equilibrium in the basic New Keynesian model if steady-state inflation is positive. - 15.
+Raising inflation target from 2% to 4% has no effect on welfare.